forthy42/net2o/wiki/squid.md

 market cap equals the wealth of the entire earth.
 And that would mean all those people who were there in the early phase would be incredible rich, just by being early.

+Trickle down however doesn't work.
+Money inherently trickles up.
+In a deflationary system, there is no decay of money; instead the money of the wealthy becomes more and more just on its own.
+They don't even have to invest it to gain wealth.

 ## How to really distribute book-keeping